RosenUrkov/Monetize/web-client/README.md

 ## Starting the project

-The client is configured to target the _API Gateway_.
+- **Start without containers**: In the _httpProvider_ you need to change the base url to _http://localhost:4000/_ to target the local server (this is better done with env variables).

 - `npm install`
 - `npm start`